-- Proof of admission to a German university or proof that you filed successfully an application at a German university or an acceptance letter to a „Studienkolleg“ (two copies)
+- Proof of admission to a German university or proof that you filed successfully an application at a German university or an acceptance letter to a „Studienkolleg“ (+ one copy)

-- Israeli school leaving certificate („Te’udat Bagrut“) with translation into English or German (original plus two copies)
+- Israeli school leaving certificate („Te’udat Bagrut“) with translation into English or German (original plus one copy)

-- In case of previous university studies: proof of prior studies and diplomas (original and two copies)
+- In case of previous university studies: proof of prior studies and diplomas (original and one copy)

 - If you apply for a visa for a Master program please submit your Bachelor Degree, not your school leaving certificate.